apache/comdev-working-groups/wg-code-of-conduct/README.md

    a) notify all PMCs that the new default is available and encourage them to adopt it or write their own
    b) add adoption of Code of Conduct to podling Maturity Model

+## References

+For a perspective of other open source communities, here's a [list of codes of conduct](https://fossfoundation.info/categories#coc) adopted by the top 40 or so foundations.
+Of the CoC pages that explicitly list their inspiration, the most frequent inspiration (or copy) is the Contributor Covenant.

 ## Notes